victimofleisure/doc2web/README.md

 # doc2web
 Create HTML help from a text file containing formatting commands

-I use this code to generate the help for all of my projects that have it.
+I use this app to generate the help for all of my projects that have help.
 The input is a plain text file containing formatting commands.
+The input file can also contain simple HTML, for example lists and tables.
 The best way to learn the syntax is to study one of my help files.
 I recommend the Polymeter project's [help file](https://github.com/victimofleisure/Polymeter/blob/main/docs/Help/help.txt) because it's the most recent and utilizes all the latest features.

 The project is a Microsoft Windows MFC command line app, compiled in Visual Studio 2012.
 The command line syntax is:
 ```